By Elizabeth Pineau

-A health pass now has to be shown to eat in a restaurant, drink in a bar, access non-emergency treatment in a hospital or travel on an intercity train, part of a government drive to contain a fourth wave of infections.
+President Emmanuel Macron’s government has imposed the strictest health pass rules in Europe.
+The pass – proof of vaccination or a recent negative COVID-19 test – has to be shown to eat in a restaurant, drink in a bar, access non-emergency treatment in a hospital or travel on an intercity train.

-Cafe and bar owners caught flouting the rule face a warning followed by a 7-day closure order on the second infraction.
+Cafe and bar owners caught flouting the rule face a warning, followed by a seven-day closure order on the second infraction.
 Two further contraventions could lead to a year’s jail time.

 “I’ll take the risk,” said Coursol, his broad handlebar moustache and long, greying hair hiding much of his face.

 The police had not passed by since the law requiring the checks took effect on Aug.
 9, he said.

 Many restaurateurs have complained it is impractical to spend time checking for passes, that they should not be compelled to discriminate against those not vaccinated, and that the rules are deterring would-be diners from eating out.